CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 My open-source projects are free as a beer (MIT license).
 I just love programming.
 But I need also to drink.
 If you find my projects and tutorials helpful,
-please buy me a beer donating on my [paypal](https://www.paypal.com/paypalme/LucianoBestia).
+please buy me a beer donating on my [paypal](https://paypal.me/LucianoBestia).
 You know the price of a beer in your local bar ;-)
 So I can drink a free beer for your health :-)
 [Na zdravje!](https://translate.google.com/?hl=en&sl=sl&tl=en&text=Na%20zdravje&op=translate) [Alla salute!](https://dictionary.cambridge.org/dictionary/italian-english/alla-salute) [Prost!](https://dictionary.cambridge.org/dictionary/german-english/prost) [Nazdravlje!](https://matadornetwork.com/nights/how-to-say-cheers-in-50-languages/) 🍻

+## confusion with names

+Sadly, it is not possible to use the same "name" everywhere, because there are always some limitation what characters are allowed.
+Alphanumerics are allowed everywhere, but dot, hyphen, underscore are not.
+Also uppercase and lowercase can be limited.

+Variants of the name:

+bestia.dev - domain, preferred
+bestiadev  - docker
+bestia-dev - gitub (bestiadev is NOT available 2022-03) dev.bestia@gmail.com  (bestia.dev is NOT available 2022-03, but it is not in use) info@bestia.dev - is forwarded to dev.bestia@gmail.com